 Looking to the longer term, I'm part of the DESI project ("Dark Energy Spectroscopic Instrument"), a proposed 5000-fiber R=5000 spectrograph intended for installation on the 4-meter Mayall telescope at Kitt Peak National Observatory.
 DESI will measure baryon acoustic oscillation features in galaxies and in hydrogen gas over a wide survey area out to redshifts of 3.5.
 A large spectroscopic survey like this is the logical next step following a wide-field imaging survey like DES.

 I'm an "adult-onset astronomer" who came to this field after working for a number of years in experimental high-energy physics.
 From 1992-2008 I was part of the CDF Experiment at Fermilab, where I contributed to the discovery and study of the top quark.
 Then the Tevatron was shut down.
-I'm involved in a two other projects that make use of my background in particle physics:

 My research is supported by a grant from the US Department of Energy, Office of Science.